stoopn/django-flickrstats/README.md

 # django-flickrstats

-A Django app to permanently store and analyze daily flickr photo stats.
+A Django app to permanently store and analyze daily flickr photo stats (work in progress)

 ## Installation